google/docsy/userguide/content/en/blog/2024/year-in-review.md

   usage increase, new features like dark mode, and improved internationalization support.
 # prettier-ignore
-cSpell:ignore: Chalin jaegertracing mentees opentelemetry toto upvoted kubernetes theupdateframework
+cSpell:ignore: Chalin jaegertracing mentees opentelemetry toto upvoted kubernetes theupdateframework Dindi Dariksha Ansari
 ---

 As we reflect on 2024, it’s exciting to see steady progress toward the goals